Operating at Sydney Airport

 • Contact details including e-mail addresses and phone numbers

-• The Standards Manager will contact you via e-mail with a password and login procedures to the site.
+• The Head of Aviation Safety & Compliance will contact you via e-mail with a password and login procedures to the site.

 Access to the AOM is granted on a "need to know" basis.
 Sydney Airport reserves all rights to provide or restrict access to the secure AOM site at its sole discretion.